GameAnalytics/GA-SDK-UNITY/README.md

 Changelog
 ---------
 <!--(CHANGELOG_TOP)-->
+**3.11.0**
+* ui updated for sign up dialog
+* PLEASE NOTE: initialization is now manual and not automatic anymore

 **3.10.5**
 * 'install' field added to session start events when called for the first time (android, ios)